 Once you receive your gallery, your images are yours to use however you like.
 Winter photos make wonderful holiday cards, framed gifts for grandparents, and timeless wall art for your home.
 Many of our clients schedule their winter sessions in November or early December specifically to have images ready for holiday cards and year-end gifts — so plan ahead if that is part of your goal.

 While winter is magical, Colorado photographs beautifully year-round.
-If you are thinking ahead to warmer months, some of our other favorite locations include Rocky Mountain National Park for dramatic alpine scenery, Sapphire Point overlooking Dillon Reservoir, and the RiNo Art District in Denver for a vibrant urban vibe.
+If you’re thinking ahead to warmer months, some of our other favorite locations include Rocky Mountain National Park for dramatic alpine scenery, Sapphire Point overlooking Dillon Reservoir, and the RiNo Art District in Denver for a vibrant urban vibe.
+For warmer season options, check out our guide to the best times for outdoor family photos in Denver, and if you’re planning an engagement session, our Denver engagement photo locations guide offers year-round inspiration.
 Each location offers something unique, and our team can help you choose the perfect setting for any season.

 Explore More From the Blog